Crooked teeth can make you feel self-conscious and can increase your risk of cavities, gum disease, and other oral health problems.

 Attend Regular Check-Ups

-Visit our orthodontist's office regularly for check-ups and adjustments for your braces.
+Visit one of our orthodontist's offices in San Antonio regularly for check-ups and adjustments for your braces.
 During your consultation, we will be able to give you an idea of how frequent check-ups will be.
 If you notice a bracket is loose on your tooth, contact us immediately to repair any damages.

 To care for your retainer, you should brush the surface daily along with your teeth.
 In order to disinfect, you should soak the retainer in a denture cleanser and warm water.